hyqLeonardo/dsa/README.md

-Basic data structure and algorithm implemented in C.
+# dsa

-Based on the book I used to prepare for the
+dsa is my C implementation of basic data structure and algorithm.

-Graduation Entrance Exam.
+Based on the book I used to prepare for the Graduation Entrance Exam.

 Currently includes tree and graph.